 1. Try to get started today

-At the beginning of this journey, you should accustom yourself to save small, comfortable amounts, and it’s essential to do this regularly – once a month or at least once a quarter.
+At the beginning of this journey, you should accustom yourself to saving small, comfortable amounts, and it’s essential to do this regularly – once a month or at least once a quarter.

 Image source: United Advisers Group